-(updated 28Aug14) The Shortwave Report for August 29, 2014 has been received!
+(updated 16Oct14) The Shortwave Report for October 17, 2014 has been received!
 Use the player at the bottom of this page or tune in to our stream.
-The newest show streams on the odd hour, Central and Pacific Time, and repeat every 2 hours along with 3 previous shows on this playlist.
+The newest show streams on the odd hour, Central and Pacific Time, and repeats every 2 hours along with 3 previous shows on this playlist.
 Plays at 1,3,5,7,9,11 am and pm Central Time.

-Audio is in the player at the bottom of this page.
+Audio is also in the player at the bottom of this page.

 Programs notes (below) are from Dan Roberts at http://www.outfarpress.com/shortwave.shtml

-This weeks show features stories from RADIO HAVANA CUBA, NHK WORLD RADIO JAPAN, RADIO DEUTSCHE-WELLE, SPANISH NATIONAL RADIO, and THE VOICE OF RUSSIA.
+This weeks show features stories from RADIO DEUTSCHE-WELLE, SPANISH NATIONAL RADIO, RADIO HAVANA CUBA, the VOICE OF RUSSIA, and RADIO DEUTSCHE-WELLE.

 Recent shows are in the player at the very bottom, and text summaries from last week and earlier are in the archive.